When you have a mega-resort that thrills all ages and you add a new kids club, tween and teen entertainment, and a Lego playroom, you get paradise.

 Trip Planning Details

 Atlantis has a wide variety of accommodations from simple guestrooms with a garden view to high-rise ultra-luxe condos with full kitchen facilities and several bedrooms.
 Their website features regular specials on different room categories, and some offers include airfare from major US gateway cities.

 Family dining options include three family buffet restaurants — including the newly reopened Seagrapes — and casual fare at Johnny Rockets and Marina Pizzeria.
 There are also upscale eateries like Nobu and Bobby Flay’s Mesa Grill, and many other choices in the nearby Village commercial shopping area.
 The above-par quality is accompanied by high prices, so many families prefer to take advantage of the resort’s Dining Plans, which grant access to four-course meals at certain restaurants depending on whether you select the Casual or Gourmet option (priced accordingly).

 The AKA children’s program is available in partial- and full-day sessions, as well as during Candy Carnival and Buccaneer’s Bash themed nights, from $40 to $65 per session.

 A series of three, five-day LEGO Atlantis Fantasy Camps, priced at $425 per child, also are scheduled to debut in July 2010 for kids who want to work with a LEGO Master Builder.
-For more information, contact your travel agent or visit the Atlantis website or call 800/ATLANTIS.
+For more information, contact your travel agent or visit the Atlantis website to book and save now.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.